msclmn/PlaywrightJS/README.md

 Tests are triggered automatically in GitHub Actions CI/CD whenever a PUSH to main occurs.

-There are currently 2 pipelines:
+There are currently 3 pipelines/workflows:
 1) UI Tests
 2) API Tests
+3) All encompassing

 ### Install Dependencies based on the `package.json` file: